nidhihsoni/bbtestassignment/README.md

 ### Test Solutioning

-* "ManualTestScenarios.xls" workbook contains two work sheets, Test Cases and Bugs.
+* "ManualTestScenarios.xls" workbook contains two work sheets, CRUD_Test Case and Observations.
 * "AutomatedTestScripts" folder contains scripts to automate test cases which would be included in a automated regression test